 Those products that are not eligible for “coins” through the app will still allow users to play a “spin the wheel” game of chance to be able to get more coins to their account.

 However, don’t expect to get a lot of points all at once.
-Receipt Hog limits you to just 100 points a week, so it will take you some time to get to 1000 you need to get your first redemptive reward.
+Receipt Hog limits you to just 100 points a week.
+So it will take you some time to get to the 1000 points that you need to get your first redemptive reward.

 While it is inferior to other apps of its type in this way, it does allow shoppers more product options to get discounts on.

 The other advantage of Receipt Hog is that you are not as limited to what you buy as with other apps of this type.